qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 receiving uniflows, each associated to a 4-tuple.
 To address privacy issues due to the linkability of addresses with Connection IDs, hosts should avoid changing the 4-tuple used by a sending uniflow, as described in Section 8 of
 {{I-D.ietf-quic-invariants}}.

+-- Med: I don't parse this sentence.
+Also, please check the section you cite in ietf-quic-invariants

 Multipath QUIC keeps the path migration ability and applies it to each uniflow independently.